kumu/weavr-docs/guides/projects.md

 Elaborate on what you're project is about and any other information you'd like to share.

 - **Category**
-Choose any of the available categories from the dropdown.
+Choose any of the available (default) categories from the dropdown:

-The following are default categories:
   - **Cohort** -
   - **Collaboration** -
   - **Project** -
   - **Team** -

   _Please note: if the above categories differ from the options you're seeing, then your admin has changed the categories for your community._
   _In case of questions about the categories, please reach out to your admin(s)._

 - **Tags**
 Add any tags relevant to the project.